dojo/framework/docs/en/resources/supplemental.md

 ## Custom Resource Templates

-To connect a resource to an custom data-source, such as a RESTful API the `createResourceTemplate()` factory can be used.
-At a minimum the `read` API needs to be fulfilled with the additional `init` and `find` optional.
+To connect a resource to an custom data-source - such as a RESTful API - the `createResourceTemplate()` factory can be used.
+At a minimum, the `read` API needs to be fulfilled while `init` and `find` are optional.

 > myResourceTemplate.ts